 Taking Campaign Measurement to the Next Level

-The industry is evolving from a conversion performance focus to the more objective measure of incremental lift.
-Traditional performance metrics like clicks and impressions are losing their luster, but higher-value metrics like revenue and net-profit are difficult to obtain.
+The industry is evolving from a conversion performance focus to a more objective measure of incremental lift.
+Traditional performance metrics like clicks and impressions are losing their luster, but higher-value metrics like revenue and net profit are difficult to obtain.
 While traditional metrics only scratch the surface, incrementality goes deeper.
 What exactly is incrementality and how is it measured?

 The Incrementality Mentality